mwhapples/BrailleBlaster-NG-docs/manual.md

 To keep, hide, or remove production notes:

 1. Go to Tools \> Production Note Manager.
-2. A window opens listing the publisher's notes.
+2. A window opens listing the publisher’s notes.
 Choose one of three
     options:

 ![production note manager window](productionnotemanager.PNG "production note manager window")